How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 Why Do Employers Ask Why You Left Your Last Job?

-First, your employer is going to be evaluating your motives for changing jobsIf you decided, out of the blue, that you no longer want to work for a company and leave on a whim, it’s a red flag.
+First, your employer will evaluate your motives for changing jobs.
+If you decide, out of the blue, that you no longer want to work for a company and leave on a whim, it’s a red flag.

 A positive and honest attitude is always appreciated, but putting the blame solely on the employer is a red flag.
 It signals that if a dispute happened between you and this potential company, a similar result (blaming them) might occur.

-Last, and on a similar note to above, the employers want to know about your diplomatic intelligence.
-When discussing your past employers, can you talk about them respectfully or will you slander the company?
+Last, and on a similar note to the above, employers want to know about your diplomatic intelligence.
+When discussing your past employers, can you talk about them respectfully, or will you slander the company?

 What are some other reasons why you left?